Skip to main content

 Of course, taking control of your sexual health includes disease prevention and unplanned/planned pregnancies, but it also encompasses the emotional aspect of sexual health.
 The evolution towards more openness and transparency around this topic shows that we’re taking a more positive, proactive, and respectful approach to sexuality as a society.

-No matter which term you choose to use, the most important thing is understanding how to reduce your risk!
+The bottom line: No matter which term you choose to use, the most important thing is understanding what to look out for and how to reduce your risk.

 Can STIs affect your fertility?